evhub/coconut/DOCS.md

 #!/usr/bin/env coconut-run
 ```

-_Note: to pass additional compilation arguments to `coconut-run` (e.g. `--no-tco`), put them before the `<source>` file._
+To pass additional compilation arguments to `coconut-run` (e.g. `--no-tco`), put them before the `<source>` file.

 #### Naming Source Files

 Coconut source files should, so the compiler can recognize them, use the extension `.coco` (preferred), `.coc`, or `.coconut`.

 When Coconut compiles a `.coco` file, it will compile to another file with the same name, except with `.py` instead of `.coco`, which will hold the compiled code.

 If an extension other than `.py` is desired for the compiled files, then that extension can be put before `.coco` in the source file name, and it will be used instead of `.py` for the compiled files.
 For example, `name.coco` will compile to `name.py`, whereas `name.abc.coco` will compile to `name.abc`.

 #### Compilation Modes